website2023/website2023/index.md

 Double Bagel Games is a small mobile games studio launching soon.
 Our mission is to remind people everywhere of the importance of play by providing immediately accessible, fun, engaging mobile games.

-I am currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
+We are currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
 So stay tuned by subscribing to my free email updates.

-<strong>As a bonus for subscribing, you'll get free early access to my next game.</strong> After subscribing, make sure to check your spam folder in case the first email arrives there.
+<strong>As a thank you for subscribing, you'll get free early access to my next game.</strong> After subscribing, make sure to check your spam folder in case the first email arrives there.
 To prevent future email deliverability issues, I also recommend adding my email address to your contact list.

 <br>
 <br>